RobertsLab/resources/docs/Computing-Best-Practices.md

 There are a variety of hardware and software options and combinations available to you.
-While there are no concrete rules, here is an attempt to guide your success.
+While there are few concrete rules, here is an attempt to guide your success.

-Here are some general resources for thinking about open and reproducible scientific computing.
+Resources for thinking about open and reproducible scientific computing.

 ## Practical Aspects

+Formost, code should be written so someone else could easily run.
+This means they have access and can understand.

+1) Code should be in a Github repository

+2)